THE GREAT HOUSES OF NAISSUS

 Before the uprising, Aivar ruled the Vang clan, one of many clans scattered across the vast marshlands at the edge of the elven dominions.
 Unlike most human folk of the borderlands, the marsh tribes had never bowed to elven chains.
 They knew every reed, every hidden path, every sinkhole that swallowed invaders whole.
 Protected by mud, mist, and faith, they endured where others fell.

-The marsh-folk worshipped fire… small flames in a world of shifting water… and Aivar was their fiercest devotee.
+The marsh-folk worshiped fire… small flames in a world of shifting water… and Aivar was their fiercest devotee.
 His spear, carved in the likeness of a coiling serpent, was said to drip with venom strong enough to still a stag in a single heartbeat.
 Tales claim that he could speak to snakes, and that his eyes, narrow and gleaming amber, marked him not as blessed but as dangerous.

 When the Prophet Orion passed through the borderlands at the dawn of the rebellion, few expected the Marsh-Clans to heed his call.
 Yet Aivar saw in Orion not a threat, but a chance to preserve what the elves had long sought to extinguish: freedom.
 Through a mixture of cunning, ritual, and raw authority, he united the fractious clans… the Vang, the Saarik, the Jarviks, and the Fenwalkers… under a single banner.